 The PBX will enumerate all the IP Addresses on its network stack and attempt to resolve the PBXs IP/Port combination on each of the detected interfaces.

 You can override the default Behaviour of identifying an external/internal device by creating a “LocalSubnets” option in the “[Network]“ section of the file %programfiles%\3CX PhoneSystem\Bin\3CXPhoneSystem.ini (default install folder).
 Here you can specify exactly which subnets are to be considered local.

 A good example is when a 3CX Phone System hosted with a High-Bandwidth backbone provider.
 The server is directly connected to the internet with a public IP Address, and with no NAT devices between it and the outside world.
 In this scenario, all public addresses will need to be considered as internal by the PBX.
 We can configure this by adjusting the following parameters in the file:

 - Locate the “[Network]“ section of the INI file.
 If it does not exist, create it.

 - Add an option to the “[Network]“ section of the INI file, called “LocalSubnets”, containing a comma-seperated list of subnets in CIDR format: a.b.c.d/x

 In this example, the addition to the INI file would like this:

-Note: By way of explanation, this is how to configure the INI file to explicitly declare the default behaviour:
+Note: This is how to configure the INI file to explicitly declare the default behaviour: